HanXHX/ansible-nginx/README.md

 ----

 - Active support for Debian.
-- FreeBSD support is experimental (no Travis).
+- FreeBSD support is experimental.
 I only test (for the moment) 10.2 (but it can work on other versions).

 Dependencies
 ------------